A Letter From the Director

 The International Center for Life Story Innovations and Practice (ICLIP) brings together researchers, educators, practitioners, students, historians, and artists from around the world to promote the health and well-being of individuals, families, and communities through written and oral narratives, personal histories, reminiscence, life review, autobiographical memory, and guided autobiographies.
 With the overarching goal of generating new knowledge in this emerging field, ICLIP provides a collaborative infrastructure to establish programs of research, implement educational programs, develop innovative applications in practice, and disseminate life story best practices.

-1. Develop a platform to facilitate interdisciplinary life story research programs and methods.
+1. Advance a platform to facilitate interdisciplinary life story research programs and methods.

 2. Implement educational programs for faculty, researchers, students, and practitioners in the field.

-3. Develop curricular models that include life story content and practice.
+3. Evolve curricular models that include life story content and practice.

 4. Disseminate life story research findings, innovations, and best practices.